 on Saturday 10 February and recorded a narrow 1-0 victory.
 Robert Neill, Charles Campbell, James Phillips,

-Jamie Weir, Harry McNeil, Billy McKinnon and Tom Highet all featured in the
+Jimmy Weir, Harry McNeil, Willie Mackinnon and Tom Highet all featured in the

 Glasgow side.
 Hampden Park